 The Harold Wright Scholarship and The Sarah & William Holmes Scholarship

-The Harold Wright Scholarship and The Sarah and William Holmes Scholarship allow holders to carry out an intensive study of prints at the British Museum, London, for a period of up to twelve months.
-These scholarships may be awarded jointly.
+Awarded jointly, The Harold Wright and The Sarah and William Holmes Scholarships allow the recipient to carry out an intensive study of prints at the British Museum in London for a period of 3-12 months.

-It is the expectation that placement will commence in 2018 subject to availability at the British Museum.
+The placement will commence in 2019 subject to availability at the British Museum.

 Open to graduates of Australian or New Zealand universities, or to other persons deemed by the Selection Committee to be of sufficient scholarly standard.